Auschwitz

 Activities and Tips

 - Plan ahead: Check the museum’s opening hours and plan your visit accordingly.
+The site requires approximately 3-5 hours for a comprehensive visit.

 Other Things to Know